 4.2.2.
 ACT Composite Score Requirement: A composite ACT score of 26 or higher is required in place of the high school GPA (under subsection 4.1.2).

 4.3.
-Mandatory Fall Term Enrollment: A recipient shall enroll in and successfully complete twelve credit hours at an eligible institution by Fall semester immediately following the student’s high school graduation date or receive an approved deferral or leave of absence from the Board under subsection 8.7 of this policy.
-Documentation shall include the recipient’s name, the semester the recipient will attend, the name of the institution they are attending and the number of credits for which the recipient is enrolled.
+Mandatory Fall Term Enrollment: A recipient shall enroll in an eligible institution by fall semester immediately following the student’s high school graduation date or receive an approved deferral or leave of absence under subsection 8.7 of this policy.

 4.4.
 Citizenship Requirement: A recipient shall certify under penalty of law they are a citizen of the United States or a noncitizen who is eligible to receive federal student aid.

-4.6.
-Regents’ Scholarship: A recipient shall not receive both an award and the Regents’ Scholarship established in Utah Code §53B-8-108 and administered in R609.
+4.5.
+Regents’ Scholarship: A recipient shall not receive both New Century and a Regents’ Scholarship.

 R604-5 Application Procedures: This section establishes the basic application procedures for an award.